Xilinx/finn/docs/index.md

 ### The FINN Team

-We are part of Xilinx's CTO group under Ivo Bolsens (CTO) and Kees Vissers (Fellow) and working very closely with Peter Ogden, Graham Schelle and Cathal McCabe in the Pynq team and Kristof Denolf and Jack Lo for integration with video processing.
+We are part of Xilinx's CTO group under Ivo Bolsens (CTO) and Kees Vissers (Fellow) and working very closely with the Pynq team and Kristof Denolf and Jack Lo for integration with video processing.

 <img src="img/finn-team.jpg" alt="The FINN Team" width="400"/>